zhuchini/100-days-of-code/log.md

 **Thoughts**: I had a hard time working with the active state and I'm aware that it's not identical to the original one.

 **Link(s) to work**: [Article Preview Component](https://article-preview-component-opal.vercel.app/)

+### Day 41 July 28

+**Today's Progress**: Completed the HTML skeleton for the "coming soon page" challenge from FrontEnd Mentor

+**Thoughts**: I really love the challenges provided, it gives me good practice.